danielnaab/wunderdog/content/services/training.md

 PACKAGES: Save some money!

 ## Bundles
-- 3 One-Hour Sessions = $300 (Save $75!)
+- "3 For 3": 3 One-Hour Sessions = $300 (Save $75!)
-- 6 One-Hour Sessions = $600 (Save $150!)
+- "5 For 5": 5 One-Hour Sessions = $500 (Save $125!)*This us popular for puppy preparation and ongoing new puppy sessions!

-All Bundles must be used within 3 months of purchase.
+All Bundles must be used within 6 months of purchase.
 Wunderdog is not responsible for canceled appointments (unless emergency or illness by either party), and all packages are prepaid, non-transferable, and non-refundable.

 Bundle fees may be applied towards Skype, phone, and email sessions!